 The City of Spokane and City Parks retain a licensed applicator who treats a few, limited, noxious weed concentrations; Hawkweed, Common Bugloss, and Poison Hemlock being examples.
 The City has authorized Poison Ivy control along trails as well.

-Friends of the Bluff board members authorized purchase of herbicides glyphosate and Milestone for use in limited weed control efforts.
+Friends of the Bluff board members authorized the purchase of herbicides glyphosate and Milestone for use in limited weed control efforts.
 These have been authorized through written permission from City Parks.

 Herbicide based control is only attempted after a thorough review of native plants.
 Every effort is made to avoid harming natives.
 Milestone acts only on broadleaf plants.
 Late fall application suppresses winter annual grasses, a good thing.

-Glyphosate has been used as follow up to the control of Common Bugloss by the City contract applicator, and was applied in late fall and early spring on the leaves of Bugloss rosettes.
+Glyphosate has been used as follow up to the control of Common Bugloss by the City contract applicator and was applied in late fall and early spring on the leaves of Bugloss rosettes.

 Milestone has been used in Bugloss control as well as on (trailside) concentrations of Knapweed and selected test plots of Rush Skeletonweed.

 Skeletonweed (SK) is particularly difficult to control as it spreads both by seed dispersal (think up to 20,000 tiny dandelion seeds per plant) and vigorous root rhizomes.

 Skeletonweed test plots were placed where native grasses were invaded by SK.
 Most Skeletonweed plants were infested with Gall Mites, which weaken the plants and aid in herbicide control.
 Spring and fall herbicide applications seem equally effective, about 80%.
 Perennial grasses appear to grow well following the cheatgrass and SK control.

 Excited Cyphocleonus Achates thinking about their new home on spotted knapweed of the Bluff.